Abdelhaq-Bensghir/articles/data/data_viz/waterfall chart on Tableau.md

 ### Conclusion

 You've successfully created a waterfall chart in Tableau!
 If you found this helpful, let me know for more tutorials.

+You can also follow me on [Tableau Public](https://public.tableau.com/app/profile/abens/vizzes) where I share from time to time data visualisation personnal projects I work.
-Feel free to ask questions or connect with me on [Linkedin](https://linkedin.com/in/bensghir)!

-See you next time.
+Feel free to ask questions or connect with me on [Linkedin](https://linkedin.com/in/bensghir).
+See you next time!